 How Bad Are the Midges on the West Highland Way?

-Oh, the midges.
+Oh, the midges (mid-gees).
 We visited during August and almost made it the entire way without any encounters.
 Unfortunately on our last day, on one of the steepest climbs, we were attacked.
 That day it was classic midge weather, warm with no breeze to keep them away.

 The thing is, no matter how much bug spray you put on, and regardless of what brand, if they’re out, you’re going to get swarmed.
 In terms of bug spray, the only thing our thick, costly lotion did was cause us to wear a sticky coating of dead midge carcasses smashed all over our arms and face.

 If you cross paths with a swarm of midges the only thing to do is to cover up exposed areas, wear a netted face mask, or keep walking.
-Eventually, you’ll get to an environment that the midges despise and you’ll be left in peace.
+Eventually, you’ll get to an environment where the midges disperse and you’ll be left in peace.

 Doing Laundry Along the Way